How to Optimize User Onboarding in 9 Steps

 Create a list of possible small wins and find ways to congratulate your users for them.
 Early wins for the user during onboarding can include completing their first task, finishing a product tour, or adding their team members to your platform.

-6. Always be There for Your User
+6. Always Be There for Your User

-During the user’s onboarding process, it’s important to provide them with all the support they need to understand your product.
+During the user onboarding process, it's important to provide them with all the support they need to understand your product.
 That comes in the form of exceptional customer service and educational content that helps them get the most out of your platform.

 “When it comes to onboarding, we’ve found that the most important thing is to always be available,” says Teri Wilson, CEO at iDoneThis, a productivity tool.
 “Might sound like we’re trying to be your significant other, but we want to be your life partner at work.
 We want to make sure our users know not just our tool but that we can help them implement best practices within their team.”